coil-kt/coil/coil-compose/README.md

 Custom [`Transition`](transitions.md)s do not work with `AsyncImage`, `SubcomposeAsyncImage`, or `rememberAsyncImagePainter` as they require a `View` reference. `CrossfadeTransition` works due to special internal support.

-That said, it's possible to create custom transitions in Compose by observing the `AsyncImagePainter`'s state:
+That said, it's possible to create custom transitions in Compose by observing `AsyncImagePainter.state`:

 ```kotlin
 val painter = rememberAsyncImagePainter("https://example.com/image.jpg")